Adrian Ward (American football)

-Adrian Michael Ward (born July 1, 1982) is a former cornerback for the Minnesota Vikings and the New York Giants.
-He played college football for the University of Texas at El Paso, after attending Chabot College in Hayward, California.
-He was drafted by the Vikings in the seventh round of the 2005 NFL Draft.
+Adrian Michael Ward (born July 1, 1982) is an American former professional football cornerback for the Minnesota Vikings and the New York Giants in the National Football League (NFL).
+He played college football for the University of Texas at El Paso after attending Chabot College in Hayward, California.
+He was selected by the Vikings in the seventh round of the 2005 NFL draft with the 219th overall pick.
 Waived by the Vikings in September 2005, Ward was signed a little over a week later to the Giants' practice squad, on which he competed briefly.
 In 2007, the Calgary Stampeders of the Canadian Football League (CFL) signed him as a free agent.